-(19) To consult with any person proposing to construct, install, or otherwise acquire an air, land, or water contaminant source or a device or system for control of such source, upon request of such person, concerning the efficacy of such device or system or concerning the air, land, or water pollution problem which may be related to the source, device, or system.
-Nothing in any such consultation shall be construed to relieve any person from compliance with the Environmental Protection Act or the Integrated Solid Waste Management Act, rules and regulations in force pursuant to the acts, or any other provision of law;
+(19) To consult with any person proposing to construct, install, or otherwise acquire an air, land, or water contaminant source or a device or system for control of such source. upon request of such person, concerning the efficacy of such device or system or concerning the air, land, or water pollution problem which may be related to the source, device, or system.
+Nothing in any such consultation shall be construed to relieve any person from compliance with the Environmental Protection Act, or the Integrated Solid Waste Management Act, the Livestock Waste Management Act, rules and regulations in force pursuant to the acts, or any other provision of law; (20) To require all persons engaged or desiring to engage in